libhal-google/libhal-esp8266/README.md

 conan build demos -pr lpc4074 -s build_type=Debug
 ```

-## 🔌 Device Wiring & Hookup guide (ESP-01 variant)

-1. Locate the TX (UART Transmit Data) and RX (UART Receive Data) pins on
-   your microcontroller port.
-2. Connect the microcontroller's TX pin to the RX pin of the ESP-01 pin.
-3. Connect the microcontroller's RX pin to the TX pin of the ESP-01 pin.
-4. Supply adequate power to the ESP-01 with 3v3 at the VCC line.

 ## 📦 Adding `libhal-esp8266` to your project

 Add the following to your `requirements()` method: